-Standard X-ray is limited due to the size of and the heat generated by the X-ray tube.
+Conventional X-ray is limited due to the size of and the heat generated by the X-ray tube.
 This new, patented technology allows the X-rays to be generated from an array of miniature nanotube sources which can be arranged in a small space.
 With an arc composed of these tiny X-ray generators, a significantly clearer 3D image can be produced and manipulated with standard software techniques.
-These techniques are called tomosynthesis (Tomo).
+These techniques are called tomosynthesis (3D Tomo).

 Here’s what you can expect.

-The first Tomo product featuring the CNTs will be a 3D dental X-ray.
-The device produces a composite 3D image that the dentist can review to see cavities and fractures.
+The first 3D Tomo product featuring the CNTs is a 3D dental X-ray.
+The device produces a volumetric 3D image that the dentist can review to see cavities and fractures.
 This product is now commercially available.

 We have big plans for the future.